amal-zmanzoor/trading-analytics-platform/README.md

    - Click POST /trades → Try it out → paste in your JSON array of trades (I have put this at the end of this README file) → Execute.
 3) ### Start the react app:
    - In a second terminal:  ### `npm start`
    - Then, Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+For the best view use a 75% zoom on Chrome.
    - You should now be able to view the dashboard page with the seeded trade data.

 ## Assumptions & Notes